supervisorphp/supervisor/README.md

 ### Exception handling

 For each possible fault response there is an exception.
 These exceptions extend a [common exception](src/Exception/Fault.php), so you are able to catch a specific fault or all.
-See the list of faults [here](resources/faults.php).
+When an unknown fault is returned from the server, an instance if the common exception is thrown.
+The list of fault responses and the appropriate exception can be found in the class.

 ## Configuration